 Since moving to England, I fell in love with the British dessert, Lemon Drizzle Cake.
 It’s a zesty lemon cake with a delicate sugar crust topping.
 I was going to make my recipe lemon drizzle cake, but I had strawberries I needed to use so I ended up creating this recipe instead.

-I made individual cakes, but If you don’t have a bar or brownie pan, it can easily be adapted to be a loaf cake or made into muffins.
+I made individual cakes, but If you don’t have a bar or brownie pan, click here to get one, or it can easily be adapted to be a loaf cake or made into muffins.
 Muffins would take the same amount of time to cook if you use a ice cream scoop to fill the muffin pan.
 A loaf pan would take about 10 additional minutes, but I’d keep and eye on it and test it after 20 minutes.

 I love to play around with ingredients and nothing tastes better together than strawberries and cream cheese.
 With that in mind, I decided to add cream cheese to the recipe.
 I used sour cream as well and skipped adding milk all together.
 I added lemon zest to enhance the flavors and the end result, was a really moist and beautiful cake!